Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ##  <a name="operator_eq"></a>CSimpleStringT:: operator =

-Přiřadí novou hodnotu `CSimpleStringT` objektu.
+Přiřadí novou hodnotu objektu `CSimpleStringT`.

 ### <a name="syntax"></a>Syntaxe